Everything you need to know about Alabama rot

-We do know that most reports come from pet owner who walk their dogs in the countryside, and that most cases are reported during winter and spring, but the specific cause is unknown.
-Generally cases are rare in the summer months, compared to the colder months.
+We do know that most reports come from pet owners who walk their dogs in the countryside and that most cases are reported during winter and spring, but the specific cause is unknown.
+Generally, cases are rare in the summer months, compared to the colder months.

 Should I be worried about my dog contracting Alabama rot?

 The number of cases reported in the UK is extremely low and so there is little reason to be worried.
 Thousands of dogs are walked in the countryside every day and it is important to remember that only a very small amount of dogs have been affected.

 What symptoms of Alabama rot should I look for?

 The appearance of skin sores not caused by a known injury is a symptom of Alabama rot.
 In typical cases, skin legions have appeared below the knee or elbow and occasionally on the face or at the bottom of the chest or abdomen.